nathanrosspowell/presentations/src/beginner_guides/why_crashes_happen/README.md

   ###-Why
 ]
 .right-column[
-# Why does it happen
+# Why does it crash

 A handle will always do a step to find the object.
 This is done by using some kind of ID and a look up function.